Local government reorganisation and devolution

 The government aims to:

-• devolve more powers from national to local government
+• devolve more powers and funding from national to local government – this is known as devolution.

 Currently, six councils provide services in Oxfordshire: